 I managed a team of digital strategists covering:

-I spent around 75% of my time in a hands-on capacity which involved any of the areas in this list but I mainly specialised in UX in terms of the deliverables I personally created.
+The other 25% of my time was in a hands-on capacity which involved any of the areas in this list.
 I delivered everything from moderating/observing lab-based usability testing sessions all over Europe through to creating highly functional prototypes and working with creative and development teams to see products through to launch and beyond.

 The range of projects that I worked on was huge.
 From apps, training platforms and e-commerce websites to planning interactive digital experiences for visitors to congress events.